 French is taught throughout the School, beginning in the Nursery, Latin is introduced in Year 5 and German is introduced in Year 6.

 All lessons are taught by specialist language teachers.
-From Year 7, pupils choose to study French and either German or Latin.
 Every child is entered for the Common Entrance or a Scholarship exam in French and German at the age of 13.

 For the very youngest children, the lessons are 15 minutes long, with the emphasis very much on having fun.
 Games, songs and role-play form a large part of the curriculum at this stage.

-From Year 5 upwards, the ‘Expo’ courses are used, and for German from Year 6, the ‘Stimmt!’ courses are used, and a greater balance is achieved between the four language learning skills (Listening, Speaking, Reading and Writing).
+For French from Year 5 upwards, the ‘Expo’ courses are used, and for German from Year 6, the ‘Stimmt!’ courses are used.
+In this way a greater balance is achieved between the four language learning skills (Listening, Speaking, Reading and Writing).
 Oral confidence is developed, whilst the importance of grammar and vocabulary is stressed.